gchang12/Learn-Vim/ch08_registers.md

 ## Learning Registers the Smart Way

 You made it to the end.
 Congratulations!
-If you are feeling overwhelmed by the sheer information, you are not alone.
-When I first started learning about Vim registers, there were way too much information to take at once.
+If you are feeling overwhelmed by the sheer amount of information, you are not alone.
+When I first started learning about Vim registers, there was way too much information to take in at once.

 I don't think you should memorize all the registers immediately.
 To become productive, you can start by using only these 3 registers:
 1. The unnamed register (`""`).
 2. The named registers (`"a-z`).
 3. The numbered registers (`"0-9`).

-Since the unnamed register defaults to `p` and `P`, you only have to learn two registers: the named registers and the numbered registers.
-Gradually learn more registers when you need them.
+Since the unnamed register defaults to `p` and `P`, you only have to learn two registers: the named registers and the numbered registers, and gradually more when you need them.
 Take your time.

-The average human has a limited short-term memory capacity, about 5 - 7 items at once.
+The average human has a limited short-term memory capacity: about 5 - 7 items at once.
 That is why in my everyday editing, I only use about 5 -  7 named registers.
 There is no way I can remember all twenty-six in my head.
-I normally start with register a, then b, ascending the alphabetical order.
+I normally start with register a, then b, ascending in alphabetical order.
 Try it and experiment around to see what technique works best for you.

 Vim registers are powerful.
 Used strategically, it can save you from typing countless repeating texts.
 Next, let's learn about macros.